JoranVandenbroucke/joranvandenbroucke.github.io/assets/markdown/blogs/LCM/LCM.md

 centre), distance map of a saddle segment (right)</sub>

 To harness the power of LCMs, we calculate the medial axis and traverse it until we hit a saddle point or segment.
-At these critical junctures, we connect the dots?literally?linking boundary points to form our region's borders.
+At these critical junctures, we connect the dots, literally, linking boundary points to form our region's borders.
 It's a discovery process, tracing the skeletal framework of our virtual world.

 Stay tuned for our next instalment, where we'll explore another method of generating a Navmesh using LCMs.